mat1432/Best-Ruler-Stats-Configurable/README.md

 Edit: Yes, only if you have a mod that changes the defines to expand ruler stats!
 The mod supports up to 100 stat points.
 ### Q: Why not just hardcode it to 15 from the start?
 A: ~~Then the hidden background event would fire every month and error every time.
 To keep log files down and help wih that little bit of performance, I suggest you honestly select the correct option.~~
-Edit: The mod now immeidately autocorrects itself from your selection to the game defined maximum.
+Edit: The mod now the game defined maximum, and configures itself to that.

 ## Install and Uninstall Compatibility
 ### Forwards Compatability